iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Helmholtz Equation in a Sphere.md

-Now, we are going to solve a wave equation inside of the Sphere.
-This is still using: [[Separation of Variables for Heat and Waves in 1D]] method for solving a major part of the equation.

-And to read this we at least need to recognize the Bessel's equation when it popped up, which can be read more on [[Bessel's Equation]].

-And in this file, we will also be introduced to the **Legendre Equation**, which is similar to the Bessel's equation, it's pretty complicated.
+using [[Separation of Variables for Heat and Waves in 1D]], we found Bessel's equation, read more in [[Bessel's Equation]].
+In this file, we introduce the *Legendre Equation*, similar to the Bessel's equation, it's pretty complicated.

 ---
 ### **Intro**

-The equation on the space domain is phrased by the following PDE:

-$$
-\nabla^2 \cdot u = -\lambda u
-$$

-We are in our traditional spherical coordinate.

-And the boundary condition will be discussed during the solving process.

-There are 3 parameters describing the spherical coordinate.
+Consider PDE: $\nabla^2 \cdot u = -\lambda u$, We are in a spherical coordinate, the boundary condition will be discussed during the solving process.
+There are 3 parameters describing the spherical coordinate, they helps with separation of variables:

 * $r$ is the radial distance, which is $0 < r < a$
 * $\psi$ is the longitude, $-\pi \le \psi \le \pi$, and this is the same convention as the argument of a complex number.
 * $\theta$ is the co-latitude, $0 \le \theta  \le \pi$,  where the north pole is $0$ and the south pole is $\pi$

 **Avoiding solutions that blows up**:

-from Prof: it's likely to blow up at the center and the poles of the sphere, and we want it to be $2\pi$ periodic at the longitude, meaning that function wrt to $\psi$ will be $2\pi$ periodic.
+it's likely to blow up at the center and the poles of the sphere, and we want it to be $2\pi$ periodic at the longitude, meaning that function wrt to $\psi$ will be $2\pi$ periodic.

 **Spherical Laplacian Operator**